You're Mine (Eternal)

 In the United States, "You're Mine (Eternal)" reached number 88 on the Billboard Hot 100 chart, but it experienced greater success on the Dance Club Songs chart, becoming her seventeenth number-one song.
 Elsewhere, it reached the top 20 in Hungary and on the UK R&B Chart and the top 30 in Spain.

 Carey co-directed the music video with photographer Indrani, which depicted the singer as a mermaid swimming around the lakes at the El Yunque National Forest in Puerto Rico.
-Recording artist Trey Songz appears as a love interest in the video.
-He also features on the urban remix of the song, performing his verses in the remix video.
+R&B singer Trey Songz appears as a love interest in the video, and is featured on the official remix of the song, which received its own separate music video.
 Carey has performed the song at the BET Honors and during a performance at the Empire State Building.

 Background and release

 On December 31, 2013, Carey appeared on NBC's New Year's Eve with Carson Daly show to perform some songs.
 Before giving the audience some advice on love for 2014 and prior to singing "The Art of Letting Go" from Me.
 I Am Mariah...
 The Elusive Chanteuse, the singer announced that she would be releasing a new single on February 14, 2014, to coincide with Valentine's Day.
 On February 12, Carey released "You're Mine (Eternal)" as the album's third single.
 The single's artwork consists of Sweethearts, a brand of sugar candies.

 In the United States, the song was released to contemporary, rhythmic, and urban adult contemporary radio stations around the country on February 18.
 An urban remix featuring vocals by American recording artist Trey Songz was also made available to download digitally on February 13.
 In an interview with MTV News, Carey praised Songz vocal ability, saying that most artists are not able to sing and rap while maintaining "a sound that's current yet also classic".
 Carey further released multiple dances remixes of "You're Mine (Eternal)", including the Jump Smokers Radio Remix, Jump Smokers Extended Remix, and Jermaine Dupri X Kurd Maverick Germany To Southside Remix.
 Additional remixes by Fedde le Grand, Gregor Salto and Funkin Matt, and Chus and Ceballos were released on March 15.